Drakan: The Ancients' Gates

-Drakan: The Ancients' Gates is an action-adventure video game released in 2002 for the PlayStation 2, developed by Surreal Software and published by Sony Computer Entertainment.
-It is the sequel to the 1999 PC game Drakan: Order of the Flame.
+Drakan: The Ancients' Gates is a 2002 action-adventure video game developed by Surreal Software and published by Sony Computer Entertainment for the PlayStation 2.
+It is the sequel to Surreal Software's 1999 Windows game Drakan: Order of the Flame. which was published by SCE subsidiary Psygnosis.
 The game's name comes from the eponymous Ancients' Gates, which are the central focus of the story.

 Gameplay

 The gameplay of Drakan: The Ancients' Gates is virtually identical to its predecessor.
-It is a third-person action-adventure perspective that consists of two main parts of gameplay - in the air and on the ground.
+It is a third-person action-adventure perspective that consists of two main parts of gameplay - on the ground and in the air.

+When controlling the protagonist, Rynn, on the ground, there are many ways in which the player can fight.
+Drakan: The Ancient Gates introduces target locking on enemies in order to focus Rynn’s hits, as well as magic spell castings, on the enemy at hand.
+30 spells can be learned, which require directional movement of the control stick on the PS2 controller.
+Spells including Clone, Combust, and Fear are additions to the game often not seen amongst other RPGs.
+There are 74 weapons that players can choose from, that are either acquired from shops or as loot, that include swords, clubs, bows, and even scimitars.
+An additional fighting tactic that can be used on the ground is Arokh’s fire-breathing, when called-upon, but this can only be accessed later in gameplay.
+Lastly, shields can be equipped to Rynn’s left arm, which can block most attacks, but reduce the speed at which offensive attacks are dealt.